Chermoula is a fresh and spicy marinade and sauce. Morocco’s national sauce imparts a distinctive flavor to fish, meat, and vegetables.

-A savory custard that can be served any way you like it, with fruits for an impromtu brunch, lunch with a salad and cold meats or as a side dish to an elegant dinner.
+A savory custard recipe.
+It can be served any way you like it, with fruits for an impromptu brunch, lunch with a salad and cold meats or as a side dish.

 Spring in the Provence, mounds of white asparagus deck the stalls of weekly green markets.
 They are often referred as “the vegetable of the kings”, rated far superior as their green counterparts.
 Unlike green asparagus, white ones need to be peeled to remove the bitter skin before cooking.

 Funghi alla Toscana is incredibly popular in Italy.
-This recipe uses different types of mushrooms many of them not readily available in US.
+This recipe uses different types of mushrooms many of them perhaps not readily available in your region.
 Not to worry, pick ones available at your market.
-Do not use frozen ones or dried.
+Do not use frozen or dried ones.
 Freshness is the key to the flavor.
-Excellent pairing for meats, fish and egg dishes.

 This cheese custard recipe is an indulgent love affair popular in France.
 It combines well with green asparagus, cooked al dente, and a tomato vinaigrette.